ducheneaut/miniconda-buildpack/README.md

 environment as close as possible to a GNU Linux distribution using [Homebrew](https://brew.sh/) with the following
 commands:

-1) Fix issues with "date" command: brew install coreutils
+1) Fix issues with "date":
+brew install coreutils
 Update your path with PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"